You love gaming.

 In general, a good gaming laptop should have 16 gigabytes of RAM.
 You don’t need more than that, because more won’t improve your gameplay.
 If you want to save money, you can probably get away with only 8 gigabytes, but no less.

-There are different brands of RAM in every size.
+There are different brands of RAM of every size.
 Look for brands that have low latency and low voltage, and are specifically designed for gamers.

 Choosing the right RAM is just one decision for your gaming laptop.